lixun910/fastkmedoids/README.md

 ## Description

-This package provides R wrappers of C++ implemenation of Faster K-Medoids clustering algorithms (FastPAM, FastCLARA and FastCLARANS) proposed in Erich Schubert and Peter J. Rousseeuw 2019.
+This package provides R wrappers of C++ implementation of Faster K-Medoids clustering algorithms (FastPAM, FastCLARA and FastCLARANS) proposed in Erich Schubert and Peter J. Rousseeuw 2019.

 ## Examples
 ```R